danivalle27/BTP_EXP_BR/exercises/ex3/README.md

 # Exercise 2 - Create another step recording and handover data

-In this exercise, we will create...
+In this exercise, we will create a new recording for process Sales Order creation with Quotation Reference.

-## Exercise 2.1 Adding Dynamic waits & Increasing Cardinality to re-use the attribute
+## Exercise 2.1 Record process "Creating a Sales Order with Sales Quotation Reference"

+## Exercise

 ## Summary